 There has been extensive and high-level engagement between the U.S. Government and the Government of Brazil to combat Zika virus and associated complications.
 The U.S. and Brazilian governments are working in close collaboration on joint research on the impact of Zika during pregnancy, and the links between Zika, microcephaly, and Guillain-Barre Syndrome.
 The U.S. government is also working with Brazilian research institutions on development of a vaccine, and to develop faster, more definitive testing methods for Zika.

 Bilateral Economic Relations

-Economic relations between Brazil and the United States, the two largest economies in the hemisphere, are steadily increasing.
-Mechanisms that improve the movement of trade, investments, and people between the United States and Brazil, expand jobs and prosperity in both countries, and foster in-depth dialogue on leading bilateral, regional, and global economic and financial issues include:
+Economic relations between the United States and Brazil are significant and growing.
+Mechanisms that facilitate the movement of trade, investment, and people between the United States and Brazil, expand prosperity in both countries, and foster dialogue on key issues include:

 - The Economic and Financial Dialogue, which promotes common positions on global policy issues.

 - The Joint Commission on Economic and Trade Relations, which explores greater cooperation on economic and trade issues.